Can VLMs Reason Robustly? A Neuro-Symbolic Investigation: Introduction

-End-to-end fine-tuning is the canonical approach for adapting VLMs to specific downstream tasks.
+Gradient-based end-to-end fine-tuning is the canonical approach for adapting VLMs to specific downstream tasks.
 Following this standard practice, we fine-tune VLMs on visual deductive reasoning tasks using the causal language modeling loss.
-As shown in Figure~\ref{fig:intro} (right), despite achieving high accuracy on in-distribution data, the fine-tuned models fail to generalize to out-of-distribution (OOD) data that involves a different number of objects but follows the same reasoning function.
-This result contrasts with the strong generalization often observed when VLMs are fine-tuned for other vision-language tasks like recognition~\citep{blip}, and suggests that gradient-based fine-tuning does not necessarily enable the model to learn the underlying reasoning function.
-To see whether this limitation stems from end-to-end VLM reasoning, we evaluate two recent neuro-symbolic approaches that decouple perception from reasoning: Prism~\citep{prism} and ViperGPT~\citep{viper}.
-Prism delegates reasoning to a Large Language Model (LLM), whereas ViperGPT prompts an LLM to generate executable programs that call upon specialized pretrained models.
-However, as we shall see in Section \ref{sec:main_results}, even with this decoupling of perception and reasoning, both approaches still show limited robustness under covariate shifts.
+As shown in \cref{fig:intro} (right), despite achieving high accuracy on in-distribution data, the fine-tuned models fail to generalize to out-of-distribution (OOD) data that involves a different number of objects but follows the same reasoning function.
+This result contrasts with the strong generalization often observed when VLMs are fine-tuned for other vision-language tasks like object recognition~\citep{blip}, suggesting that gradient-based end-to-end fine-tuning does not necessarily enable the model to learn the underlying reasoning function from data.
+To see whether this limitation stems from the end-to-end reasoning paradigm, we evaluate two recent neuro-symbolic approaches that decouple perception from reasoning.
+Prism~\citep{prism} delegates perception to a VLM and reasoning to a Large Language Model (LLM).
+ViperGPT~\citep{viper} prompts an LLM to generate executable code programs that call upon various specialized pretrained models.
+However, as we shall see in \cref{sec:main_results}, even with this decoupling of perception and reasoning, both approaches still show limited robustness under covariate shifts.